 5. Expand Space Gradually

-starts having accidents again, return to confining him to spaces where he was successful.
-Keep to his regular schedule and rewards for doing the right thing
+Once your puppy is staying accident-free in the confined area, you can gradually expand his space privileges by introducing him to a new room in your home.
+If he goes another week without accidents in the new space, you can introduce him to the next room.
+If he starts having accidents again, return to confining him to spaces where he was successful.
+Keep to his regular schedule and rewards for doing the right thing throughout the housebreaking process.

 6. Get Out of Bed

 You may need to get up out of bed and take your puppy outside multiple times during the night.
 Don’t push him to hold his bladder past his age or ability.
 If he does have accidents overnight, it’s a clear signal that you will have to take him out more often.
 Although dogs want to keep their personal area clean, the more he gets used to having messes there, the more comfortable he’ll become with it — and that will make your housebreaking job that much harder.

 Although it is possible to transition dogs away from them, using puppy pads or newspapers to designate an accepted elimination area can make the housetraining process more complicated.
 I often work with dogs who were trained to go on pads as puppies but became confused when they weren’t allowed to do so as adults.
 Commit to taking your puppy to an outside elimination area from the very start.